Don’t take medications or supplements that cause bleeding for 1 week before and after surgery

 The adenoid is like a tonsil.
 It is on the back wall of the throat, behind the nose and above the palate.

-It is part of the immune system, helping to recognize and start the immune response to viruses and bacteria that are inhaled through the nose.
+It is part of the immune system, helping to recognize and start the immune response to viruses and bacteria that are breathed in the nose.
 It is important in the first year of life and can then be removed without affecting the immune system.

 A large or inflamed adenoid can cause blocked nose, snoring or middle ear problems.
 Reducing the size of the adenoid can relieve these problems.